wavefrontHQ/docs/pages/doc/opentelemetry_tracing.md

         ```
         {% include tip.html content="To learn more about OpenTelemetry configurations, see [OpenTelemetry Collector Configuration](https://opentelemetry.io/docs/collector/configuration/)." %}
-    1. On your console, navigate to the directory and run the following command to start OpenTelemetry Collector:
+    1. On your console, navigate to the directory you created in the step above and run the following command to start OpenTelemetry Collector:
         ```
         ./otelcontribcol_darwin_amd64 --config otel_collector_config.yaml
         ```
-1. Explore the trace data sent to Tanzu Observability using the [tracing dashboards](tracing_basics.html#visualize-distributed-tracing-data-in-wavefront).
+1. Explore the trace data sent using our [tracing dashboards](tracing_basics.html#visualize-distributed-tracing-data).

 ## Next Steps